When I Think of You: Commercial performance

-"When I Think of You" became Jackson's first number-one single on the US Billboard Hot 100, spending two weeks atop the chart.
+"When I Think of You" became Jackson's first number-one single on the US Billboard Hot 100, spending two weeks atop the chart, keeping Glass Tiger's "Don't Forget Me (When I'm Gone)" from reaching the top.
 After "When I Think of You" reached number one, it made Jackson and her brother Michael Jackson the first, and only siblings to both have solo number-one singles on the Hot 100.
 It also reached number three on the Hot Black Singles chart (making it the only single from the Control album that did not top the R&B chart) and number one on the Hot Dance Club Play chart in 1986.
 "When I Think of You" was the 32nd biggest Hot 100 single of 1986, as well as the 47th biggest Hot R&B/Hip-Hop Songs single of 1986 and the 22nd biggest Hot Dance Club Play single of 1986.

 Music video

 The music video for "When I Think of You" finds Jackson going around a neighborhood.
 Each location she visits has the same mysterious man in different costumes saying a brief statement to her and then vanishing as she turns around.
 The director of "When I Think of You", Julien Temple, would later direct Jackson's "Alright" video.
 Some scenes were staged by Hollywood choreographer Michael Kidd.
+The video was choreographed by Paula Abdul.

 The video uses an edit of the 12-inch dance remix version of the song instead of the album version.

 In February 2007, the video was made available on the iTunes Store.
 Jackson would later repeat the same type of format for her video "Rock with U" from 2008's Discipline.

 Live performances

 Jackson has performed the song on all of her tours, Rhythm Nation 1814 Tour, Janet World Tour, The Velvet Rope Tour, All for You Tour, Rock Witchu Tour, Number Ones: Up Close and Personal, Unbreakable World Tour, and State of the World Tour.
 Jackson included the song at her 2019 Las Vegas residence Janet Jackson: Metamorphosis.
 It was also included on her special concert series Janet Jackson: A Special 30th Anniversary Celebration of Rhythm Nation in 2019.
+In 2023, Jackson performed the song on her Janet Jackson: Together Again tour.